 - According to Rock Content, to sell to a regular customer is cheaper than to sell to someone who has never purchased (or stayed) from you.
-To be more precise, the American Philip Kotler stated that to acquire a new client coats 5 to 7 times more than to keep a customer.
-That means that to retain clients is more cost-effective than to acquire.
+To be more precise, the American Philip Kotler stated that to acquire a new client costs 5 to 7 times more than to keep a customer.
+That means that retaining clients is more cost-effective than acquiring.

 - A loyal guest usually spends more than a new guest.
 This happens because of the trust that has been built between customer and hotel that encourages the loyal guest to book all services with you instead of buying from some unknown.
 So when the guest is hungry, for example, he/she will definitely think of your restaurant first before looking for another option.
 A loyal guest tends to spend more with your services.

 - Loyalty programs also help hotels to get to know better their clients by collecting customer’s data.
 Guests’ enchantment might be your competitive differential in the fierce competition for travelers.
 And to captivate them, you need to know them.
 Loyal programs in the hotel industry can be a source of enchantment.

 - Habitué guests allow hotels to predict better their revenue, especially during the dreaded off-peak periods.
 Building loyalty is extremely important for independent hotels and small businesses, which struggle in the battle against OTAs to increase direct booking.
 With a non-traditional model of loyalty programs, these lodgings are using creativity to bond with guests, despite their limited financial resources.
 Loyalty can be a revenue source during rough times.

 And they lived happily ever after.
 Or not.

 Don’t get caught in the routine: surprise the guests.
 The client’s engagement is vital for any hotel loyalty program to keep bringing revenue.
 Therefore, be always aware of the guest’s requests and wishes to keep them loyal to your brand.